polyseam/cndi/docs/cloud-setup/external-dns/azure-dns.md

 **Q**: My domain is not yet live, how can I monitor progress and check for errors?

-**A**: You may just want to wait an hour and go get a snack, otherwise:
+**A**: You may just want to wait a half hour and go get a snack.
+If you've tried that alreaady you might want to debug using `kubectl` or the `argocd` GUI.
+For more info checkout the [connect.md](/docs/connect.md) guide.

-1. Ensure all jobs in GitHub Actions have completed successfully.
-2. Run `cndi show-outputs` in your project directory.
-3. Take the the resulting command from the output `get_kubeconfig_command` and run it in your terminal.
-4. Take the resulting command from the output `get_argocd_port_forward_command` and run it in your terminal.
-5. Open your browser and navigate to `localhost:8080`.
-6. Log in to ArgoCD with username `admin` and the password from `ARGOCD_ADMIN_PASSWORD` in your `.env` file.
-7. Check the `Applications` tab and search for any issues.